 (1) Represents amounts that can be offset under IAS 32.
 Placements with the Central Bank of Lebanon have also been reported in the consolidated statement of financial position net of the amounts above.

-As at 31 December 2022, financial assets and financial liabilities that were settled on a net basis amounted to LL 716,179 million (2021: LL 454,213 million).
+During 2023, financial assets and financial liabilities that were settled on a net basis amounted to LL 273,431 million (2022: LL 716,179 million).

 30 DUE TO BANKS AND FINANCIAL INSTITUTIONS